Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 1. If I have already paid for my hardware to run my dev/test environment, how am I getting any cost savings by moving it to Azure?

-    **Potential Answer:** A Global audit, tax and consulting company reduced TCO by 40-75% by hosting SAP systems on Azure and turning off unused resources; A global snack food company reduced TCO by 40-75% by moving 126 legacy SAP systems on Azure; A medical supply company reduced TCO by 50% by moving SAP training environment to Azure.
+    **Potential Answer:** A Global audit, tax and consulting company reduced TCO by 40-75% by hosting SAP systems on Azure and turning off unused resources.
+A global snack food company reduced TCO by 40-75% by moving 126 legacy SAP systems on Azure; A medical supply company reduced TCO by 50% by moving SAP training environment to Azure.
 Use the TCO tool (http://aka.ms/azuretco) to uncover all categories of potential cost savings (e.g., hardware, software, maintenance, admin, power, facility).
-Because of the large scale of Microsoft's datacenters, we realize ongoing cost efficiencies that we have been passing to customers in the form of price cuts
+Because of the large scale of Microsoft datacenters, we realize the ongoing cost efficiencies that we have been passing to customers in the form of price cuts.

-    For very large customers, highlight other benefits (e.g., agility, focus) of using Azure
+    For very large customers, highlight other benefits (e.g., agility, focus) of using Azure.

 2. What if I need my cloud resources to access on-premises resources?

     **Potential Answer:** Microsoft supports a hybrid solution, with symmetry between on-premises applications and those on the public cloud.
-Windows Azure Virtual Network allows to create a logically isolated section in Azure and securely connect it to their on-premises datacenter.
-If customer needs dedicated connectivity, talk to them about ExpressRoute.
+Windows Azure Virtual Network allows them to create a logically isolated section in Azure and securely connect it to their on-premises datacenter.
+If the customer needs dedicated connectivity, talk to them about ExpressRoute.

 3. Will Azure meet our security and compliance requirements?

-    **Potential Answer:** Microsoft policy is to be the most transparent about security and compliance policies, procedures, and certifications on the public facing Azure Trust Center
+    **Potential Answer:** Microsoft policy is to be the most transparent about security and compliance policies, procedures, and certifications on the public facing Azure Trust Center.

-    Dev/Test workload usually has limited security/compliance requirements
+    Dev/Test workload usually has limited security/compliance requirements.

-    Encourage the customer to visit our Azure data centers
+    Encourage the customer to visit our Azure data centers.

 4. Do I have to pay for resources when they are stopped?